Posted by James Eisner ● 9/25/18 4:36 AM

 Does any of this sound familiar?
 If you answered “yes,” keep reading.

 That’s when, in 2014, they decided to work with AODocs.
-With G Suite and AODocs, the firm was able to put sharing permissions in place that allowed them to restrict access to certain documents.
+With Google Workspace and AODocs, the firm was able to put sharing permissions in place that allowed them to restrict access to certain documents.
 That, in turn, helped them to stay compliant with industry compliance standards and regulations.
 They also no longer needed to worry when an employee left.
 With a cloud solution, that employee’s documents were still accessible.

 The firm has also sped up its contract management processes.
 They’ve been able to completely automate their contract review process using customized workflows.
 All parties can now sign the contract digitally, which helps the firm avoid waiting for physical signatures and speeds up the client retention process.